Guide to serving temperatures

-On one hand, a Chardonnay served at 5° instead of 11°-12° will be stripped of all its enchanting aromas and flavours, while serving red wines at room temperature in Australia (24°-30°) is a common mistake.
+On one hand, a Chardonnay served at 41°F instead of 52°-54°F will be stripped of all its enchanting aromas and flavors, while serving red wines at room temperature, highly realtive to the geographical location and season (75°-86°F) is a common mistake.

-For whites, 2-3 hours in the fridge is perfect, but no more, as white wines should never be served under 5°; if they’re coming straight out of a 2° fridge, the only thing your taste buds will ever register is acidity.
+For whites, 2-3 hours in the fridge is perfect, but no more, as white wines should never be served under 41°F; if they’re coming straight out of a 36°F fridge, the only thing your taste buds will ever register is acidity.

 So rather than leaving a bottle in the fridge as you leave for work in the morning (so you can uncork it as soon as your work day ends), fill a bucket with ice and cold water when you get home, drop in your white wine and it will be at perfect serving temperature in no time: that first sip will be all the more rewarding served at the right temperature.

 NOTE: If you have precise control over the serving temperature with the help of a wine serving cabinet, aim for 3-4 degrees less than what is recommended, so that the wine will be in the right temperature range during the entire meal.

 Table describing serving temperatures of different styles of wine

 Each wine style has an ideal serving temperature.
 Served below its ideal temperature, tannins will be harsher and acidity will be stronger.
 Served above its ideal temperature, aromas are stripped of their youthfulness and hidden by the sensation of alcohol.

 - Full-bodied reds (Bordeaux, Napa Cabs, Shiraz, Zinfandel) : 63-66°F